Nate Johnson CGB | Universidad Mayor

 In fungi, this gap is more pronounced.
 Sequencing efforts have often only scraped the surface of the breadth of loci that are found in this kingdom.
 The wide phylogenetic diversity in fungi makes this even more challenging.
 The main aim of our laboratory is to utilize the wealth of publicly-available small-RNA-sequencing data (from over 60 species) to start to annotate the many types of small RNAs that these organisms produce.
 This includes exploring the definitions of known classes like miRNAs in fungi.

 Nathan is a Plant Biologist by training, with a background in computational biology.
-He received his B.S. from Michigan State University (P. Biology, 2011) and a Ph.D. from Penn State University (P. Biology, 2019) within the Huck Institutes for Life Sciences.
+He received his B.S. from Michigan State University (Plant Biology, 2011) and a Ph.D. from Penn State University (Plant Biology, 2019) within the Huck Institutes for Life Sciences.
 There, he worked with Professor Mike Axtell, studying trans-species sRNAs in parasitic plants.
 In 2020, Nathan joined the Millennium Institute for Integrative Biology (iBio) in Chile as a Post-Doc, working with Professors Elena Vidal and Jose Alvarez, researching topics related to gene-regulatory-networks in plants and sRNAs in Fungi.
 In 2022, Nathan received a Fondecyt Iniciacion award (#11220727), focused on the topics of the sRNA genomics lab.
-Recently in 2022, he joined the CGB as a Professor Instructor.
+Recently in 2022, he joined the CGB as a Professor Instructor and becoming an Assistant Professor in 2023.

 Selected works